jherax/js-utils/README.md

 ```

 ### fnStringify *(json)*
-This is a facade of [`JSON.stringify`](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) and provides support in old browsers.<br>
+This is a reference to [`JSON.stringify`](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) and provides support in old browsers.<br>
 fnStringify serializes a *JSON* object and returns its string representation.<br>
 **Returns** `String`
 * **json:** `JSON` object to be serialized